 Graph vs Neo4j

-The current v0.2 graph snapshot is strong on core traversals and graph scans.
+The v0.2 graph snapshot favors AionDB on core traversals and graph scans.

 All representative queries below kept result parity = true.